Kinodynamic Motion Planning for Collaborative Object Transportation by Multiple Mobile Manipulators: Motion Planning

 \subsubsection{Self Collision Avoidance}

 The MMRs employed in cooperative object transportation must not collide with the neighbor MMRs and the object while transporting and manipulating the object.
 To avoid such collision, we modify the admissible states of the manipulators of the MMRs based on convex cone geometry that eliminates any additional constraints on the motion planner.
-We define 2D convex cone $K(\mathbf{E_i},p)$ vertex at $p$ bounded by the unit vectors $\hat{a}_i$ and $\hat{a}_{(i+1)\%n}$ for the $i$-th MMR as shown in Fig. \ref{sca:fig}.
-The unit vectors $\hat{a}_i$ and $\hat{a}_{(i+1)\%n}$ specify the region of motion for $i-th$ MMR free from movements of the object and the other MMRs.
-The $\hat{a}_i$ and $\hat{a}_{(i+1)\%n}$ can be decided dynamically based on the admissible motions of the MMRs and statically based on the relative workspace of MMRs' base fixing the object.
-Here, we have divided the region around the periphery of the object into equal convex cones, apex at the CoM of the object for each MMR, as the grasping of the MMR is equispaced.
+We define 2D convex cone $K(\mathbf{E_i},p)$ vertex at $p$ bounded by the unit vectors $\hat{a}_i$ and $\hat{a}_{(i+1)\%n}$ for the $i$ th MMR as shown in Fig. \ref{sca:fig}.
+The unit vectors $\hat{a}_i$ and $\hat{a}_{(i+1)\%n}$ specify the region of motion for $i$-th MMR free from movements of the object and the other MMRs.
+The $\hat{a}_i$ and $\hat{a}_{(i+1)\%n}$ is decided based on the relative workspace of MMRs' base fixing the object and the admissible motions of the MMRs respectively.
+Here, we have divided the region around the periphery of the object into equal convex cones, apex at the CoM of the object for each MMR, as the grasping of the MMR is equispaced and each MMR has same workspace.
 The 2D convex cone $K(\mathbf{E_i},p)$ vertex at $p$ is defined as